Last updated on April 8th, 2019

 If Canadian citizens living abroad wish to adopt children, they will generally need to obtain a letter from their last province or territory of residence indicating that the foreign adoption, once completed, would be recognized in the province or territory should the family return to Canada.

 Medical and Criminal Record Checks

 People who are becoming citizens through adoption do not have to undergo a medical examination, criminal record check or security check.

-The Immigration and Refugee Protection Regulations state that a Canadian cannot sponsor an adopted child under the age of eighteen unless the adoption was in the best interests of the child within the meaning of the Hague Convention on Adoption.
+As noted above, a Canadian cannot sponsor an adopted child under the age of eighteen unless the adoption was in the best interests of the child.
+The Hague Convention on Adoption guides this definition.
 As well, the adoption could not have been entered into primarily for the purposes of acquiring an immigration privilege.

 An adoption is considered to be in the best interests of the child if it took place under the following circumstances: